anntzer/defopt/README.rst

 - Allow you to build highly complex or customized command line tools

-If you want total control over how your command line looks or behaves, try docopt_, click_ or plac_.
+If you want total control over how your command line looks or behaves, try docopt_, click_ or argh_.
 If you just want to write Python code and leave the command line interface up to someone else, defopt is for you.

 Usage